Thank you so much for joining our effort to assist Afghan asylees and refugees apply for Adjustment of Status in the United States!

 Provide Administrative Assistance

 If you aren’t a licensed attorney, you can still help!
-Admin volunteers will be paired with attorneys and will assist in filling out the forms and preparing all the documents.
+Law students and other admin volunteers will be paired with attorneys and will assist in filling out the forms and preparing all the documents.
 Similar to the attorney role, the amount of time required can vary widely, but we anticipate that in most cases, 10 hours of time over a 1-2 month period is required.

 Serve as a An Interpreter